How to Glue Plywood Together: Step-by-Step Guide (with Pictures)

 One of the advantages of using plywood for any project is that it’s strong.
-Each 4’ x 8’ sheet is composed of multiple layers of wood veneer themselves glued together.
+Each 4’ x 8’ sheet is composed of multiple layers of wood veneer.
 Each successive one goes in another direction to add tensile strength to the finished product.
 Surprisingly, archaeological evidence exists that the ancient Egyptians crafted a similar material.

-Gluing two pieces together isn’t difficult—as long as you’re using the right type for the project.
-The necessary tools are also essential to make sure that they will stay together.
+Gluing two pieces together isn’t difficult as long as you’re using the right type for the project.
+The necessary tools are also essential to ensure they stay together.
 Our guide will walk you through the basics, from choosing your materials to finishing the job.
-We’ll also provide some tips along the way to make it easier.
+We’ll also provide tips along the way to make it easier.

 Before You Start

 The success of your project depends on choosing the right type of plywood.
 First, you need to consider whether it’s appropriate for the intended use.
 Some of the plywood varieties you may find include the following:

 While it is somewhat resistant, plywood will show wear and tear over time.
 We suggest you consider using a protective coating or a plexiglass top if appropriate.
 Then, there are the tools you’ll need for the task.
 They include:

 1. Prepare Your Work Site.